Tunica people: Marksville to the present

 When the Tunica settled at what became Marksville, the Red River was still an important avenue of trade.
 By the late 19th century, railroads surpassed the rivers as the main means of transportation, and the Marksville area became a quiet backwater.
 Many small and peaceful tribes such as the Tunica were forgotten.
 The more bellicose tribes in the west took the attention of the United States as it expanded into their territories.
 The only U.S. Government mention of the Tunica from 1803 to 1938 was made in 1806 by an Indian Commissioner for Louisiana, who remarked that the Tunica numbered only about 25 men, lived in Avoyelles Parish and made their livings by occasionally hiring out as boatmen.
-Documents from the early 19th century record a second Tunica village with its own chief, located on Bayou Rouge, during the Tunica's early years in Avoyelles Parish.
+Documents from the early 19th century record a second Tunica village with its own chief, located on Bayou Rouge, during the Tunicas' early years in Avoyelles Parish.
 Some Tunica moved west to Texas and Oklahoma, where they were absorbed by other Native groups.

 Although the Tunica were prosperous at this time, eventually problems with their white neighbors would take its toll.
 The Indian Removal Act of 1830, signed by President Andrew Jackson, forced all of the major tribes east of the Mississippi River to be removed from their lands and relocated to reservations west of the river, or leave their tribes and accept US citizenship.
 This resulted in the infamous Trail of Tears for many of the Southeast natives, including the Five Civilized Tribes.
 Although the Tunica were not removed to Indian Territory, all Native Americans were under pressure.
 In 1841 the Tunica chief Melancon attempted to pull up fence posts fraudulently erected on Tunica land by an American trying to steal tribal land.
 The man, a local leader of the "Indian Patrol", shot Chief Melancon in the head in full view of other Tunica.
 He was not prosecuted by local authorities and succeeded in stealing the land from the Tunica.

 After the Chief's death, the tribe kept the identity of the next chief a close secret for many years to avoid notice by unscrupulous neighbors.
 The Tunica became subsistence farmers, with some hunting and fishing to support themselves.
 Others turned to sharecropping on their white neighbors' lands.
 No longer prosperous, they managed to eke out a living through the 19th century.
 In the 1870s their chief, Volsin Chiki, helped reunite the tribe.
 He also encouraged revival of ancient tribal ceremonies, such as the Corn Feast.

 As the 20th century dawned, the Tunica continued.
 They had managed to retain possession of the majority of their land, because it was held and worked in common by the whole tribe.
 Some still spoke the Tunica language, and their reinvigorated tribal ceremonies were practiced.
 Gradually, the Tunica merged with and absorbed other local groups (the Ofo, Avoyel, and Biloxi).
 The Tunica-Biloxi finally achieved federal recognition in 1981.
 They have maintained their tribal government, and the chieftainship existed up to the mid-1970s.